top of page

 • Community board or little library with materials in native language in both gardens.

-• Share calendar with upcoming events.
+• Share a calendar with upcoming events.

-4. Preferred Channels for Direct Communication: Which communication methods, such as direct phone calls, WhatsApp, or other platforms, are most preferred by our community garden members for receiving direct messages or announcements?
+• Which communication methods, such as direct phone calls, WhatsApp, or other platforms, are most preferred by community garden members for receiving direct messages or announcements?

-• In person
+• In person.

 • Create engagement opportunities in person during the winter months.

-5. Ensuring Timely and Clear Communication: How can we guarantee that our communications, especially those about cancer prevention and gardening, are timely, easily understood, and accessible to all community garden members?
+• How can we guarantee that communications, especially about cancer prevention and gardening, are timely, easily understood, and accessible to all community garden members?

-• Native language, videos, pictures in materials
+• Native language, videos, pictures in materials.

-6. Feedback and Engagement: What type of resources/guidance would be recommended for sharing information about cancer prevention and healthy gardening practices?
-How can we collect feedback from the community garden members to ensure ongoing improvement in our communication strategies?
+• What type of resources/guidance would be recommended for sharing information about cancer prevention and healthy gardening practices?
+How can we collect feedback from community garden members to ensure ongoing improvement in our communication strategies?

-• Share information about cancer fighting vegetables.
+• Share information about cancer-fighting vegetables.

-• Information about high blood pressure and diabetes in multiple languages
+• Information about high blood pressure and diabetes in multiple languages.

 bottom of page